-In a medium bowl, cream agave nectar and Earth Balance.
+In a medium bowl, cream honey and Earth Balance.
 Beat in eggs, one at a time, then stir in vanilla.

 Combine flour and baking powder, add to the creamed mixture and mix well.
 Finally stir in the milk until batter is smooth.
 Pour or spoon batter into the prepared pan or into muffin tin for cupcakes.